christopheryoung/chrisyoung/site/prose/blog/posts/2013-04-29-site-reboot.markdown

 After a long hiatus, I've decided to revamp my personal website, and this blog along with it.

 I'm not sure when I first slapped up a website on this domain.
-It must be been 2003 at the latest, though.
+It must have been 2003 at the latest, though.
 At the time, I was a graduate student in Philosophy and my little head was filled with Classical Greek and Aristotle, with little room for html.
 I believe the site consisted of a bunch of hastily assembled